A-level: AAB including A in History.

 Access to HE Diploma

 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-This course has additional subject specific requirements for History.
+There are subject specific requirements for History modules.
 Please contact the Admissions Office for further information.
 An interview and a piece of written work may also be required.
 Grade 4/C in GCSE Mathematics is required.

 We will consider this qualification in combination with other qualifications.
 Please contact the Admissions Office for more information.